bytepark/release/docs/exitcodes.md

 23 When no release configurations are present in the .release folder 24 When a not supported method is specified

+### View

+30 When unsuspected menu choice is returned from view

 ### Execute checks

 50 File not found